-Unless approved by the BBDAC, a minimum ceiling height of 2590mm is required for all single storey dwellings and the ground floor of double storey dwellings.
+A ceiling height of 2590mm is encouraged for all single storey dwellings and the ground floor of double storey dwellings.
+A minimum ceiling height of 2440mm is permitted, subject to approval by the BBDAC but is not encouraged.

 Example of compliant treatment for garage, integrated into, and complements built form character.